-- Ensure water in source is present (onboard tank or aqua roll). - Check in-line pump filter is free from debris and correctly fitted. - Ensure water system has been primed correctly, (see page 58) and there are no air-locks present. - Ensure there are no restrictions in the plumbing. - Using a multi-meter, ensure there is power at the pump.
-If not, refer to your dealer as there maybe damaged cabling or a fault with the fusebox - Ensure the inlet side of the pump (including Truma inlet and in-line filter) are watertight and not allowing air into the system. - Ensure the pump has good voltage. - Check (using a mulitmeter) that the voltage at the pump is between 10v-14.5v.
+- Ensure water in source is present (onboard tank or aqua roll). - Check in-line pump filter is free from debris and correctly fitted. - Ensure water system has been primed correctly, (see page 47) and there are no airlocks present. - Ensure there are no restrictions in the plumbing. - Using a multi-meter, ensure there is power at the pump.
+If not, refer to your dealer as there maybe damaged cabling or a fault with the fusebox. - Ensure the inlet side of the pump (including Truma inlet and in-line filter) are watertight and not allowing air into the system. - Check (using a mulitmeter) that the voltage at the pump is between 10v-14.5v.